statamic/docs/content/collections/tags/taxonomy.md

     type: integer
     description: The number of results in the loop.
   -
-    name: results
+    name: entries_count
     type: integer
     description: >
-      The number of times the taxonomy has been used.
+      The number of entries taxonomized by this term.
   -
     name: taxonomy data
     type: mixed